Security Auditor on Android TV

 Vulnerabilities.

-System settings that affect device security.
+System settings that affects the device security.

 Applications exploiting Fake ID vulnerability.

-Figure 45.
-Security Auditor
+Figure 45: Security Auditor

 Vulnerabilities